FAQs on Settlement Intelligence AI Demand Letters

 22. Cases involving professional and semi-professional athletes where there is a loss of enjoyment of life for sports (the athlete cannot perform at the same level after an injury.)

-That said, there are specific entry fields for facial scarring, keloid scarring and disfigurement in Settlement Intelligence so those are already covered in the template and allow for a brief narrative entry by the user.
+That said, there are specific entry fields for facial scarring, keloid scarring and disfigurement in Settlement Intelligence so those are already covered in the current workflow.
+Settlement Intelligence recommends the user include additional narrative, including any relevant citations to scientific research, to ensure maximum settlement value for the injury.
+Professional and Enterprise subscriptions to Settlement Intelligence include this feature built-in.

 We do not believe it is best practices to write a narrative on the majority of injuries, so narrative generation is not applicable in the vast majority of claims.